hongfu12321/ft_ls/README.md

 My own implementation of the famous Unix command: ls, using the C programming language.

 ### Requirements
-To be able to build and run this program you'll need a macbook, because I didn't make it portable for other systems.
-Sorry :(.
-As for software Requirements, you'll need:
 - GNU make
 - GCC